And Hell won't give him room

-- In the Fables spinoff Jack of Fables, Jack Hoerner recalls in his youth how he found a devil by the name of Old Scratch who was trapped up a tree because the locals surrounded the tree with crosses.
-Scratch could tell that Jack was destined for Hell and decided to make a deal with Jack. he frees him, he does not have to go to Hell.
+- In the Fables spinoff Jack of Fables, Jack Horner finds a devil by the name of Old Scratch who's trapped up a tree because the locals surrounded the tree with crosses.
+Scratch can tell that Jack is destined for Hell and decides to make a deal with Jack.
+Jack frees him, and Jack doesn't have to go to Hell.
 Sweet deal.
 He agrees, Old Scratch runs free and Jack spends the rest of his life however he wants.
-He ends up getting caught kidnapping a princess (how he got into that situation, I'll never know) and is executed for it, the executioner being such a lousy shot that he ends up getting his back, the side of his neck and his scalp cut off before the executioner somehow ends up getting his own face hacked at.
-He is denied entry into Heaven and makes his way to Hell where Old Scratch is waiting.
+He ends up getting caught kidnapping a princess and is executed for his crime, but the executioner is such a lousy shot that he ends up getting Jack's back, the side of his neck and his scalp cut off before the executioner somehow ends up getting his own face hacked at.
+Jack is denied entry into Heaven and makes his way to Hell where Old Scratch is waiting.
 Remembering their deal, the Devil keeps him out, giving him nothing but a lit coal to light his way.
-Lost in the mortal plane, Jack comes across the Headless Horseman, who he then knocks out and takes his jack o'lantern head for himself to carry the coal.
+Lost in the mortal plane, Jack comes across the Headless Horseman, who he knocks out and takes his jack o'lantern head for himself to carry the coal.